Skip to main content

 ❓ Quick Questions about Baggage

-• 🛄 How long does it take for bags to come out on the carousel?
+• 🛄 How long do bags take to come out on the carousel?
 A long time.
 The slowness of baggage delivery is one of the most consistent complaints at MIA.
-Be prepared for waits that can easily exceed an hour.
+There are documented cases of over two hours of waiting.

-• 🛒 Are the baggage carts expensive?
+• 🛒 Are baggage carts expensive?
 Yes.
-Travelers consider the $9 fee for a self-service cart to be high, especially for a short use.
+USD 9 for a self-service cart, a fee that travelers consider high for brief use.

 • 🛡️ Do you recommend wrapping luggage?
-Yes, it is a well-regarded service to protect suitcases from potential damage or tampering, although its cost is also considered high by some.
+Yes, it's a well-regarded service for protecting suitcases from possible damage or tampering, although its cost is also considered high by some.

 Image